Learning Beyond the Classroom: CPT, OPT, and On-Campus Work in the United States

 Curricular Practical Training (CPT)

-Curricular Practical Training (CPT) gives students the opportunity to participate in off-campus training, work experience, or an internship, as outlined in their degree program.
-For some degree programs, a CPT internship is a program requirement that students will need to complete before graduating.
-Whether CPT is a mandatory or optional part of the program, it’s an excellent chance for students to gain work experience in their field of study, helping them build invaluable skills and take advantage of networking opportunities.
+Whether CPT is a mandatory or optional part of the program, it can offer an excellent chance to gain work experience in your field of study.
+Plus, you’ll build invaluable skills and can take advantage of networking opportunities.

 An illustration of an RP working on their laptop.